 Port Fairy & Folk festival

-This old fishing village plays host to a nation wide festival known as folk festival that runs every March.
+This old fishing village of the southern ocean plays host to a nation wide festival known as folk festival that runs every March.
 The town comes alive to greet the thousands of victorias that flock to Port Fairy every year.

 While you’re here it’s worth taking a trip a little down south to griffitts island and walk through Port Fairy coastal reserve to reach the port Fairy lighthouse built by Scottish stonemasons in 1859.